Atlas-jjs/NoGo/README.md

 # NoGo

-Simple Website Blocker is designed for users who want a fast and straightforward way to restrict access to specific websites.
+NoGo is designed for users who want a fast and straightforward way to restrict access to specific websites.
 Just enter a URL, and the site is immediately blocked.
 No need to configure time limits or schedules—perfect for staying focused with minimal setup.

 ![Preview](res/samplePreview.jpg)